-This story is part of our series on using analytics to better engage male-identified students and close the college gender gap which also includes this story from our partner the University of South Florida.
+This story is part of our series on using data analytics to better engage male-identified students to close the growing college gender gap.
+This series also includes stories from our partners the University of South Florida and Austin Community College.

 Find out how UTSA’s consistent initiative analysis helps them provide the right support to male-identified students when they need it most.